Moustafa-FD/IMSA/README.md

     ```sh
     cd IMSA
     ```
-4. Execute the provided SQL scripts to create the database schema and populate it with initial data.
+4. Execute the provided SQL scripts in order based on their numbering, to create the database schema and populate it with initial data.

 ## Usage